Helen-Chukwukelu/Database-migration/README.md

 - select both 2 public subnets and associate

-** Create 4 private subnets
+**Create 4 private subnets**

-- Click create subnet, select the VPC, name as Private-App-subnet-AZ1
+- Click create subnet, select the VPC, name as Private-app-subnet-AZ1

 - Use us-east-1a